 - Effective use of the Aircraft Recovery Manual

 - Detailed recovery plan including all supporting processes

 - Group exercise

 This course is recommended for:

 - Airline managers and operational staff

-- Airport Managers and Fire Department
+- Airport Managers, Fire Department and emergency planning staff

 - Maintenance, Repair and Overhaul (MRO) organizations